-ACRP covers the costs of Board meeting travel-related expenses per the provisions in its corporate travel policy.
+ACRP will cover the cost of board meeting travel related expenses per the provisions in its corporate travel policy.

-The ABoT sets the meeting schedule anew each year.
-Typically, the ABoT meets by WebEx approximately six (6) times per year and face-to-face two (2) times per year.
-Face-to-face meetings are usually at (i) ACRP's headquarters in Alexandria, VA, and (ii) ACRP's Annual Conference.
-Face-to-face Board meetings are generally held on a Friday-Sunday pattern.
-Teleconferences typically take place during the work week and last up to two (2) hours.
+The Association Board of Trustees sets the meeting schedule each year.
+Typically, the ABoT meets by WebEx/Teleconference approximately six (6) times per year, in person two (2) times per year, usually at ACRP's headquarters in Alexandria, VA, and at ACRP's Annual Conference.
+In person Board meetings are generally held on weekends.
+WebEx/Teleconferences typically take place during the work week and last up to two (2) hours.
 Trustees are expected to actively participate in all meetings.

-The time commitment of Trustees varies by assignments from as little as four to five hours per month to approximately three to four days per month.
+The time commitment of Trustees varies by assignment from as little as four to five hours per month to approximately three to four days per month.
 Trustees must be willing to assume additional duties/responsibilities, if necessary, and be able to independently follow through on tasks.

-Board members are expected to attend and participate in ACRP's Annual Conference, including any scheduled Board meetings or events, plus the annual membership Business Meeting.
+Board members are expected to attend and participate in ACRP's Annual Conference, including any scheduled board meetings or events and the annual membership business meeting.
 Board members are encouraged to help contribute to the educational content as well.
-A complimentary registration is available for all ACRP Board members.
+A complimentary registration is available for all ACRP Board members to enable them to come to the conference.

-ACRP Board members should expect to serve on one or more regular ACRP committees, Board committees, Working Groups, and/or Task Forces.
-Time commitments for these committees vary but may include monthly teleconferences.
+ACRP Board members should expect to serve on regular committees, board committees as well as serve as liaisons to Chapters, Working Groups, and/or Task Forces.
+Time commitment for these committees vary but may include monthly teleconferences.